14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Afternoon at My Khe Beach

 During the day, the beach itself is relatively quiet except for travelers.
-At night (and in the early mornings), is when the Vietnamese exercise, so from around 5 or 6 PM onwards, the beach will start getting busy.
+At night and in the early mornings, the Vietnamese exercise, so from around 5 or 6 PM onwards, the beach will start getting busy.
 There are several roped-off swimming areas, lounge chairs to rent, and food and drink spots along the beach.

 There are a ton of great hotels directly across from the beach.
 Look at the M Hotel (Agoda / Booking) and the TMS Hotel Da Nang Beach (Agoda / Booking).
 This is a very convenient beach area to stay.

 There are other great beaches in Da Nang, too.
 Some are quieter than others.
-Non Nuoc Beach is south of My Khe Beach and is very quiet, but it’ll be less convenient than My Khe Beach.
-North of My Khe Beach is East Sea Park.
+Tien Sa Beach is on Da Nang Bay, north of My Khe.
+Also north of My Khe Beach is East Sea Park.
 This is a nice beach area, too.
+Non Nuoc Beach is south of My Khe Beach and is very quiet, but less convenient than My Khe Beach.

 Admire the Dragon Bridge